 Along with many Americans motivated by personal faith and the best of our national values, we are eager to welcome those who seek refuge in the U.S. But that eagerness is paired with lament; we grieve that anyone would feel they had no choice but to leave their homes and their countries of origin.

-The factors that push people to flee countries such as Honduras, El Salvador and Guatemala include poverty, high rates of violent crime, environmental degradation and corruption.
+The factors that push people to flee countries such as Venezuela, Haiti, Cuba, Honduras, El Salvador and Guatemala include poverty, high rates of violent crime, environmental degradation and corruption.
 Finding themselves in grim circumstances, families make what is often a heart-wrenching decision to flee their homes for a better life.

 The United States can first address the rise in asylum cases by working with other governments and organizations to make home for refugees a safe place, rather than a dangerous one.
 This can be done through diplomatic negotiations with governments and financial support for local and international NGOs working to create opportunity and improve safety for families.
-By being more proactive in this effort and restoring aid flows that were largely cut off by the U.S. government in 2019, fewer families will feel compelled to make the journey to the southern border.
+By being more proactive in this effort and increasing both U.S. governmental aid as well as churches, businesses and individuals stepping up their support, fewer families will feel compelled to make the journey to the southern border.

-2. We can increase resources for processing asylum claims as a means of preventing unlawful entry into the country.
+2. We can increase resources for processing asylum claims as a means of disincentivizing unlawful entry into the country.

 Because legal asylum claims often take too long to find a legal hearing, many individuals cross the border illegally in the hopes that they will be apprehended and then given the hearing to which they are legally entitled.
 We can bring order to the border simply by investing in the right kinds of resources.
 If we can fairly and efficiently handle the rising volume of asylum claims, we can divert asylum seekers away from dangerous border crossings and to lawful ports of entry.